angusmillar/SmartHealthCard/README.md

       //Instantiate the SmartHealthCard Decoder
       SmartHealthCardDecoder Decoder = new SmartHealthCardDecoder();

-      //Useful while in development!!
-      //Optionally for development, you can provide an implementation of the IJwksProvider interface
-      //which allows you to pass a JSON Web Key Set (JKWS) that contain the public key used to verify you
-      //token's signatures.

-      //If you don't do this the default implementation will use the Issuer (iss) value from Smart Health Card
-      //token payload to make a HTTP call to obtain the JWKS file, which in a production system it the behavior you want.

-      //Yet in development this means you must have a public endpoint to provide the JWKS.

-      //By providing this simple interface implementation (see MyJwksProvider class below) you can successfully
-      //validate signatures in development with out the need for a public endpoint.
-      //Of course you would not do this is production.

-      //Here is how you pass that interface implementation to the SmartHealthCardDecoder constructor.
-      //SmartHealthCard.Token.Providers.IJwksProvider MyJwksProvider = new MyJwksProvider(Certificate);
-      //SmartHealthCardDecoder Decoder = new SmartHealthCardDecoder(MyJwksProvider);

       try
       {
         //Decode and verify, returning an object model of the Smart Health Card, throws exceptions if not valid